willtheorangeguy/FBI-Application-Guide/README.md

 |   ├── 3-4 - N-400 Instructions.docx
 ├── Step4
 |   ├── 4-1 - Meet and Greet.docx
+├── Step5
+|   ├── 5-1 - Testing Overview.docx
 ├── Step9
 |   ├── 9-4 - Critical Incident Response Group.docx
+├── images
 ├── 0 - Title and Contents.docx
 └── README.md
 ```

+The `images` folder contains the images used on the title pages, and the folder's contents are not important to the application process, they are just here if you want to take a peek at the images.
+The number on each image relates to the step number that it is title image for.

 ## Format
 All the documents are Microsoft Word docs that can be opened with either [LibreOffice](https://www.libreoffice.org/) or [Microsoft Office](https://products.office.com/en-ca/products).